 What is the aim of the Emergency Laparotomy Collaborative?

-The aim is to reduce variation in outcomes, quality of care and metrics.
+The aim is to reduce variation in outcomes, quality of care and metrics through the adoption of six best practice care interventions which are associated with reduced mortality and length of stay.
 Priorities include embedding quality improvement skills, supporting sustainable change and encouraging a collaborative culture.
 Key national datasets are being collated through the National Emergency Laparotomy Audit (NELA).
+NELA metrics provide the evidence-base to enable:

 The Thames Valley Emergency Laparotomy Collaborative brings together multi-disciplinary teams from the five acute NHS trusts performing emergency laparotomy surgery covered by the Oxford AHSN.
-Meetings are coordinated by the Oxford AHSN.
-The first one took place in December 2018.
+Quarterly regional meetings coordinated by the Oxford AHSN began in December 2018.
+The fifth of these took place in December 2019.